aweymo-ui/distant_listening/content/3_process.md

 Each of these sections have a list of fifty associated words and phrases that the script is searching for within the combined transcription corpus.
 These were generated using Chatgpt with the following qualifications:

-* **The word or phrase is only associated with one section.** For example, regarding the sections _agriculture_ and _animals_, the word "pasture" would be excluded since it could refer to both the land used for grazing animals and also the act of animals engaged in land management.
+* **The word or phrase is only associated with one section.** For example, regarding the sections _agriculture_ and _animals_, the word "pasture" would be excluded since it could refer to both the land used for grazing animals and also the act of animals grazing.

 * **Exclude homographs (words that are spelled the same but have different meanings)**.
 For example, sow refers both to an adult female pig and the agricultural act of planting seeds in the ground.